25 Ingredients Of The Dynamic Duo Prenatal Vitamin

 RDA:

 Riboflavin is a water-soluble vitamin that supports the growth of your baby, healthy skin, eyesight, and bone, muscle, and nerve development.
-Riboflavin helps protect you from preeclampsia during pregnancy.
+Consuming riboflavin helps maintain its recommended level, which is important for overall health during pregnancy and may support healthy blood pressure levels, a factor related to preeclampsia.
+(30)(31)

-While it is rare to have a deficiency in Vitamin B2, people who have a thyroid condition or are anemic are at a higher risk and should make sure their prenatal and postnatal vitamins contain riboflavin.
+While vitamin B2 deficiency is rare, people with thyroid conditions or who are anemic are at a higher risk and should make sure their prenatal and postnatal vitamins contain riboflavin.

 RDA: